Dutch disease: Model

+Within this framework, the spending effect is usually considered to be the main channel through which Dutch disease operates, while the resource-movement effect is usually seen as secondary.
+This is because, in the short run, labour is treated as the only mobile factor of production, and since the extractive sector is assumed to be capital-intensive, it employs relatively few workers.
+As a result, direct shifts of labour from manufacturing or agriculture into resource extraction are thought to be limited, and deindustrialisation is instead explained mainly by real exchange rate appreciation following a spending boom.
+Yet the extractive sector does not rely on labour alone.
+It makes heavy use of intermediate inputs such as fuel, electricity, water, and transportation, many of which cannot easily be imported and whose supply depends on other factors that are not perfectly mobile, including natural resources and capital.
+When resource extraction expands, it can therefore draw these inputs away from other tradable sectors, generating cost-push pressures when prices rise to clear the market.
+Moreover, because the production of these intermediate goods requires labour, the extractive sector also affects employment indirectly.
+Once these linkages are recognised, the resource-movement effect may be more significant than often assumed, even over the short run.

 Resource-based international trade

-In a model of international trade based on resource endowments as the Heckscher–Ohlin/Heckscher–Ohlin-Vanek, the Dutch disease can be explained by the Rybczynski Theorem.
+In a model of international trade based on resource endowments as the Heckscher–Ohlin/Heckscher–Ohlin-Vanek, the Dutch disease can be explained by the Rybczynski theorem.

 Effects

-Simple trade models suggest that a country should specialize in industries in which it has a comparative advantage; so a country rich in some natural resources would be better off specializing in the extraction of those natural resources.
+Simple trade models suggest that a country should specialize in industries in which it has a comparative advantage; thus a country rich in some natural resources would be better off specializing in the extraction of those natural resources.

-However, other theories suggest that this is detrimental, for example when the natural resources deplete.
+However, other theories suggest that this can be detrimental, for example when the natural resources deplete.
 Also, prices may decrease and competitive manufacturing cannot return as quickly as it left.
 This may happen because technological growth is smaller in the booming sector and the non-tradable sector than the non-booming tradable sector.
 Because that economy had smaller technological growth than did other countries, its comparative advantage in non-booming tradable goods will have shrunk, thus leading firms not to invest in the tradables sector.

 Also, volatility in the price of natural resources, and thus the real exchange rate, limits investment by private firms, because firms will not invest if they are not sure what the future economic conditions will be.
 Commodity exports such as raw materials drive up the value of the currency.
 This is what leads to the lack of competition in the other sectors of the economy.
 The extraction of natural resources is also extremely capital intensive, resulting in few new jobs being created.